sangiloum/travel/_routes/icn-govcomplex.md

 title: Using the Airport Bus to go to Daejeon directly
 ---
 For most visitors, this is the most recommended method to visit IBS.
-From the Incheon airport, you can take the airport bus to the Daejeon Government Complex.
+From the Incheon Airport, you can take the airport bus to the Daejeon Government Complex.
 The bus will take you directly.
 The bus ride will take roughly 2 hours 40 minutes.

 You can buy bus tickets inside the airport near Exit 4 and in between 8 and 9; and outside just left of Exit 11.
 At the ticket office, you can purchase the ticket for **Daejeon Government Complex (대전청사)** Bus Stop.

+{: .note}
-*The prices are the same for all four stops in Daejeon (North Daejeon, Doryong, Government Complex, and Daejeon Bus Terminal).
-Although the Doryong is also close to IBS, there are not many taxis waiting at the stop -- walking to IBS will take more than 30 minutes.*
+The prices are the same for all four stops in Daejeon (North Daejeon, Doryong, Government Complex, and Daejeon Bus Terminal).
+Although the Doryong is also close to IBS, there are not many taxis waiting at the stop -- walking to IBS will take more than 30 minutes.
+This is a reason why we recommend the Government Complex stop.

 The bus to Daejeon will be at **bus platform 11A**.